ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    network service and network incident has been affected.
 How customer incident is translated from the network incident is beyond the scope of this document.

-Incident management system:
+Incident Management System:
 :  An entity that implements network incident management.
-It includes (but not limited to) incident server and incident client.
+It includes (but not limited to) Incident Server and Incident Client.

-Incident server:
+Incident Server:
 :  An entity that is responsible for detecting and reporting one network incident, performing network incident diagnosis, resolution and prediction in specific domain, etc.

-Incident client:
+Incident Client:
 :  An entity that can manage network incidents based on global view on network topology data correlation.
-   For example, it can receive network incident notifications, query the information of network incidents, instruct an incident server to diagnose, help resolve, etc. In addition, it can trigger issue tickets and involve repair crew to fix the problem.
+   For example, it can receive network incident notifications, query the information of network incidents, instruct an Incident Server to diagnose, help resolve, etc. In addition, it can trigger issue tickets and involve repair crew to fix the problem.

-Incident handler:
+Incident Handler:
 : An entity that can receive network incident notification, store and query the information of network incidents for data analysis.
-Unlike the incident client, it does not control the incident server and cannot instruct it to perform network incident diagnosis or resolution.
+Unlike the Incident Client, it does not control the incident server and cannot instruct it to perform network incident diagnosis or resolution.

-Probable root cause:
+Probable Root Cause:
 : If removing a factor completely resolves the ongoing incident (specifically, regarding network outage or service impairments and their associated subsequent failures and symptoms) and prevents the problem from recurring, then such factor is considered as a probable root cause of a problem.